SolCrys Logo

 The strategic implication is uncomfortable for vendors thinking in terms of a few "pillar pieces" on their own site.
 The closer your source-layer presence resembles the underlying citation distribution — long, broad, distributed — the higher your structural fit with how AI engines retrieve.

-- Per-domain volume is low.
-The average domain in this bucket appears 4–5 times across 1,936 responses; many appear once.
+• Per-domain volume is low.
+The average domain in this bucket appears only a handful of times across ~3,493 responses; many appear once.

 What this means for source-layer strategy